HirayClay/StackLayoutManager/README.md

 ```

 # Other
-if you want to reverse the direction(stack from right),check [here](https://github.com/HirayClay/StackLayoutManager/tree/orientation)
+if you want to reverse the direction(stack from right),check this [branch](https://github.com/HirayClay/StackLayoutManager/tree/orientation)